mrueda/beacon2-ri-tools/bin/README.md

 ## KNOWN ISSUES

     * Some Linux distributions do not include perldoc and thus Perl's library Pod::Usage will complain.
-      Please, install it (sudo apt-get install perl-doc) if needed.
+      Please, install it (sudo apt install perl-doc) if needed.

 # CITATION